UoM-ResPlat-DevOps/SpartanRegEx/Lessons/Lesson_1.md

 -- *Slide* --
 # Part 3: Perl Compatible Regular Expressions
-* Perl Compatible Regular Expressions (PCRE) .
+* Perl Compatible Regular Expressions (PCRE).
 Library written in C (1997), considered more powerful and flexible than POSIX.
 Incorporated into scripting languages like R and PHP.
 * Not the default in Perl!
 From Perl 5.10, PCRE is available as a replacement for Perl's default regular expression engine.
 * Functionality includes Just-in-time compiler support, flexible memory management, consistent escaping rules, extended character classes, minimal matching, unicode character support, etc.
-* Examples in `/usr/local/common/pcre.md`
 -- *Slide End* --

 -- *Slide* --
 # Part 4: RegEx in Python
+* Python has a built-in package called re, which can be imported to perform regular expressions.

+* Examples in `/usr/local/common/RegEx/python.md`
 -- *Slide End* --

 -- *Slide* --